Patrice Talon: Presidency (2016–present)

 In 2018, Sébastien Ajavon, an opponent who came third in the 2016 presidential election, was sentenced to 25 years in prison for "drug trafficking" and "forgery and fraud".
 Several opposition figures were sentenced to heavy prison terms in December 2021.
-Former Minister of Justice Reckya Madougou was sentenced to twenty years in prison for "terrorism", and the law professor Joël Aïvo to ten years for "money laundering" and "undermining state security".
+Former Minister of Justice Rekaya Madougou was sentenced to twenty years in prison for "terrorism", and the law professor Joël Aïvo to ten years for "money laundering" and "undermining state security".
 According to journalist and teacher Francis Kpatindé, Talon's policies have led to a decline in human rights and the right to strike.

+In March 2022, Patrice Talon was appointed the new president of the West African Economic and Monetary Union (WAEMU) at the end of a double ECOWAS-WAEMU summit.
+In July 2023, after the coup d'état in neighboring Niger and the ensuing Nigerien crisis, Talon expressed support for ousted president Mohamed Bazoum and condemned the coup.

+In September 2024 authorities announced the discovery of a coup plot against Talon, scheduled for 27 September and led by the businessman and Talon ally Olivier Boko.
+Former sports minister Oswald Homéky and the commander of the Republican Guard were named as co-conspirators, leading to the arrest of Boko and Homéky.
+Both were convicted and sentenced in January 2025 to 20 years' imprisonment and a fine of 60 billion CFA francs ($95 million).

+On 23 January 2025, Talon announced that he would not seek a third presidential term and that he would not amend the constitution (which imposes an absolute two-term limit on the presidency) to do so.
+On 14 March 2025, Patrice Talon reaffirmed that he would not run in the 2026 presidential election.

 Personal life

-Talon is married to First Lady Claudine Gbènagnon from Porto-Novo and has two children.
+Talon is married to Claudine Gbènagnon from Porto-Novo and has two children.